Building a Survival Group: What Preppers Must Know before They Get Started

 Don’t be surprised when a team member’s real personality starts to show through!

-After doing a few of these activities, you might not want a certain person to be on your survival team anymore.
+After doing a few of these activities, you might no longer want a particular person to be on your survival team.

 Rosie going over with support team” (CC BY-SA 2.0) by vivevans,